spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-#### Install kafka
+#### Install Apache Kafka

-We will install the kafka message broker, using the default configuration from Spring Cloud Data Flow.
+We will install the Kafka message broker, using the default configuration from Spring Cloud Data Flow.
 Execute the following command:

 ```bash